SandaruKasa/blog/content/posts/2025-04-25-kawoshin-and-markdown.md

 <tr>
 <td colspan="2">
-and a special form powered by said Hope, where everything around him glows with bright white color.
+and he has a special form powered by said Hope, where everything around him glows with bright white color.

 It is also OP AF, but takes quite a lot of time to master or even discover.